custinsights/custinsights.github.io/README.md

 **Project Goals:** To develop a classification of customers into places they are most likely to purchase from.

-**Expected Results:** An accurate and robust model to assist in targeted marketing for increased sales and customer retention.
+**Expected Results:** An accurate and robust model assisting in targeted marketing for increased sales and customer retention.

 ### Proposal Timeline
 [Link to Gantt Chart Spreadsheet](https://gtvault-my.sharepoint.com/:x:/g/personal/braghunathan6_gatech_edu/EdOIA96B63lAuuimPIdRCZ4BP_hUtCNmEp74v8O8sn5kRA?e=7HXVFD)